maniospas/Blombly/docs/basics/iterables.md

-To leave the original list intact as you add more data, concatenate it with other lists, like below.
+Cconcatenate lists to leave the originals intact, like below.

 ```java
 // main.bb